Anthony B. Evnin, PhD

 William H. Hammond

-William H. Hammond is Vice President, Investment Management at AT&T Services Inc. He and his team are charged with the investment and administration of more than $100 billion of employee benefit plan assets.
+Bill Hammond retired as Vice President, Investment Management (Chief Investment Officer) at AT&T after 39 years.
+At the peak, he and his team managed more than $100 billion of employee benefit plan assets.
 Before working at AT&T, Hammond held managerial positions at Mobil Oil Corporation (now ExxonMobil) and the systems consulting division of Arthur Anderson & Co. (now Accenture).
 Hammond graduated from Princeton University, cum laude, with a Bachelor of Science degree in Civil Engineering.
 He received his MBA in Finance from the University of Pennsylvania’s Wharton School.
 Hammond serves on the boards for the Turrell Fund, the Continuo Arts Foundation, and the Princeton Nassoons Alumni Association.
 He became a member of the Board of Directors of the Lasker Foundation in 2020.

 Sherry Lansing